Skip to Main Content

 A Zine (pronounced 'zeen') is a self-published, small press or homemade publication similar to a pamphlet.
 Zines often address specialized topics from an independent, controversial or alternative viewpoint.
 They can be a collection of random personal thoughts or expertly made political treatise.

-Due to the independent nature of Zines they are not scholarly, or peer reviewed nor are they controlled by mainstream media or the editorial process of the publishing industry.
+Due to the independent nature of Zines they are not peer reviewed nor are they controlled by mainstream media or the editorial process of the publishing industry.
 These publications break from conventional format and are often photocopied, folded and stapled.
 Zines can be visually inspiring and artistic and offer personal, passionate and unedited viewpoints.

 Zine (zeen): independent, self published work often created by a single person.